 Lanolin, the natural oils coating wool fiber, is so moisture- and stain-resistant that Scotchgard, a synthetic version, was invented to mimic this effect on other fabrics.
 Quality wool carpets are easy to clean up, even when children or pets get to them.
 When you buy a real, hand-knotted wool carpet, they can easily last for 50 years or more, especially when properly cared for.
 However, they are not indestructible.
 Cumulative abrasion caused by dirt, grit, and traffic is the main source of damage to a hand-knotted rug.
 There are several simple things you can do to care for your rug and extend its life of beauty and usefulness.

 Proper padding.
 The first step in protecting a rug from abrasion is to cushion it with a proper underlay.
 If the rug is placed over broadloom carpeting or other soft surface, a pad may be omitted, but may still be helpful if the rug tends to “scoot”.
+Cleaning your carpet can be very stressful, but with carpet cleaning caroline springs you don’t need to worry abut doing the job by yourself.

 Go “Eastern.”
 Many other cultures do not wear shoes indoors, and most hand-knotted rugs think that its owners shouldn’t, either.
 A no-shoes policy is helpful in minimizing abrasion, but if you prefer shoes, your rug can handle it just fine if you pay special attention to the next tip: